pandaueno0156/what_is_tonights_dinner/README.md

 ## User Interface
 The app uses a CustomTkinter-based GUI to allow easy interaction, showing restaurant options with relevant details and images (when available).

-Users make selections directly through the interface.
+Users make selections directly through the interface by clicking the option bottom A or B.

 ## Quick Start
 1. Clone the repository or download the files